The residency deposit in Andorra: origin, evolution and applicable regimes

 The deposit regime for self-employed residents follows a similar logic to that of passive residence, though linked to the professional or business activity of the holder.
 Specifically:

-• The deposit is mandatory, non-remunerated and refundable when residence is cancelled or expires.
+- The deposit is mandatory, non-interest-bearing and non-refundable when residency is cancelled or expires.

 ➤ For more details, read Residence and self-employment in Andorra: requirements and procedure.